Bruce Kaster In the News:

 The rollover problem is exacerbated by high-center-of-gravity vehicle designs such as employed in popular sport utility vehicles.
 The tire design problem can be overcome by use of proper wedges and cushions at the belt edges, an appropriate under tread protecting the steel belt edges, and a nylon overlay design modification known as "safety belts", widely used in tires manufactured for the European market as well as many American tires.
 Nylon overlays virtually eliminate tread separations unless the tire has a significant design or manufacturing defect.
 Even then, the nylon overlays will substantially delay failure.

 Manufacturing defects can be substantially reduced by appropriate adhesion, proper manufacturing practices, and adequate quality control measures.
-Some plant practices which contribute to tread belt separation include improper curing, the use of over aged "dry" rubber stock, use of petroleum solvent on tire components prior to vulcanization, moisture or foreign matter cured into the tire, improper repairs, inadequate final inspection and an emphasis on production or quantity over quality and safety.
+Some plant practices which contribute to tread belt separation include improper curing, the use of over aged "dry" rubber stock, use of petroleum solvent on tire components prior to vulcanization, moisture or foreign matter cured into the tire, improper repairs, thinning of the inner liner allowing excess air permeation, inadequate final inspection and an emphasis on production or quantity over quality and safety.
 Many plants run on twelve-hour shifts with the tire builders working on a quota incentive system which unduly stresses workers.

 We have established through sworn testimony of tire plant workers that tires have been contaminated by everything from chicken bones to live shotgun shells.
 Other examples of contamination or foreign material have included wrenches, gloves, screws, bolts, small wire, wood, water, sunflower seeds, and all sorts of other contamination that have been cured into tires.
 We have also learned from plant workers that outside tire inspectors were misled by various means during inspections, including hiding defective tires and showing inspectors the same tire repeatedly once it had passed inspection.